Alex Seyfarth

 Seyfarth made his NRL debut in 2020.

 Background

 Seyfarth played his junior rugby league for the Dundas Shamrocks.
-Seyfarth is of English,Spanish and Sri Lankan descent.
+Seyfarth is of Italian, Slovenian, English and Sri Lankan descent.
+He played in an under-10s grand final at Leichhardt Oval.

+In 2017, Seyfarth joined the Wests Tigers Jersey Flegg team.
+He was named their best player in 2018, going on to play for the New South Wales under-18s team.
+The next year, he progressed to NSW's under-20s team.

 Playing career

 2020

 Seyfarth made his debut in round 3 of the 2020 NRL season for the Wests Tigers against the Cronulla-Sutherland Sharks following the resumption of the sport due to the COVID-19 pandemic.

 2021

 On 27 July, it was announced that Seyfarth would be ruled out for an indefinite period after suffering a MCL injury.

 Seyfarth played a total of 12 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

-Seyfarth played a total of 17 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.
+Seyfarth played a total of 17 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the wooden spoon for the first time.

+2023

+Seyfarth played a total of 14 games for the Wests Tigers in the 2023 NRL season as the club finished with the wooden spoon for a second straight year.
+At season's end, he remained without a contract and was linked to the Canterbury-Bankstown Bulldogs before re-signing with Wests for a further two seasons.

+2024

+Seyfarth played 23 games for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

+2025

+On 14 February, Wests announced that Seyfarth had signed a three-year extension with the club.